gbxyz/rdap-referrals-rfc/draft-brown-rdap-referrals.md

 }
 ```

-may be represented as follows:
+may be represented in an HTTP response header as follows:

 ```
 Link: <https://example.com/target_uri>;